eea/wise.msfd/README.rst

 - check the existing implementation of extracted data for the report tables for both 2012 and 2018 data.
 Make sure we filter by region.
 - automatically re-format text inserted in member state report fields.
-  Sometimes the member states use ad-hoc plain-text formatting, or import their reports from their own databases, which results in odd-looking long text when inserted directly in HTML. (done)
 - Improve the reporting tables usability.
 Allow fixing rows as headers.
 Improve spacing, improve the translation interface.
-- improve usability of 2012 report tables (add human readable labels for database shortcodes, etc). (mostly done)
-- Improve display of all metadata: translate fixed values to human readable labels, provide links, etc.
 - Check the scoring implementation
 - Make generic usability improvements according to TL feedback.
 - Create a navigation helper to navigate between all aspects of an assessment.